-Pre-Collision with Pedestrian Detection2 standard.

-Pedestrians can come out of nowhere.
-So Pre-Collision with Pedestrian Detection can help spot them and brake for you.
-It's just one of the standard Toyota Safety SenseTM P (TSS-P)^s features that give you more peace of mind.
+HERE'S TO ENDIESS "WOODN" MOMENTS.

+A one-stop destination to find lodging, activities and experiences within some of our country's favorite National and State parks.
+From Lake Powell to Yosemite to Denali, come explore our nation's treasures.

+Nations Vacation.com

 By Train: There is no passenger rail service to Acadia National Park.

 By Bus: Greyhound and Concord Coach Lines offer bus service between Boston and Bangor year-round.
 For more information, call Greyhound at (800) 894-3355 or visit greyhound.com; or call Concord at (800) 639-3317 or visit concordcoachlines.com.
 By Local Transportation: Downeast Transportation runs year-round on Mount Desert Island and between Bar Harbor and Ellsworth; please call (207) 667-5796 or visit downeasttrans.org for more information.
 By Ferry: Isle au Haut may be reached via mail boat from Stonington on Deer Isle.
-Reservations are not taken and the number of day visitors allowed on the island is limited; please call (207) 367-5193 or visit isleauhaut. com for more information.
-The state-owned Swans Island Ferry provides year-round service from Bass Harbor to Swans Island; for more information, please call (207) 244-3254 or visit swansisland.org.
-GETTING AROUND ACADIA Travel through the park by automobile, bicycle or foot.
+Reservations are not taken and the number of day visitors allowed on the island is limited; please call (207) 367-5193 or visit isleauhaut.com for more information.
+The state-owned Swan's Island Ferry provides year-round service from Bass Harbor to Swan's Island: for more information, please call (207) 244-3254 or visit swansisland.org.
+GETTING AROUND ACADIA Travel through the park by automobile. bicycle or foot.
 Taxis are available in Bar Harbor, and rental cars are available at the aforementioned airports.
-The Island Explorer shuttle runs June 23 through the Columbus Day holiday, but routes may be subject to change after Labor Day.
-See the centerfold map for more information.
+The recently-upgraded Island Explorer shuttle runs on the summer schedule from June 23 to August 26 and the fall schedule from August 27 to Columbus Day.
+See the enclosed map for more information.
 HOURS OF OPERATION The park is open year-round, 24 hours daily; however, most park roads are closed December 1 through April 14.
 Before driving through the park in the winter, call (207) 288-3338 and press zero for more information about road closures.

 ENTRANCE FEES A fee is required to visit any part of the park.
-The \$25-per-vehicle fee is good for a seven-day pass.
-An annual Acadia Park Pass costs \$50 and is good for a year.
-Fees for visitors on a motorcycle are \$20, \$12 for those on foot or bicycle, and \$12 per person for vehicles with 16 or more passengers.
+The \$30-per-vehicle fee is good for a seven-day pass.
+An annual Acadia Park Pass costs \$55 and is good for a year.
+Fees for visitors on a motorcycle are \$25, \$15 for those on foot or bicycle, and \$15 per person for vehicles with 16 or more passengers.
 Acadia is one of a select few national parks chosen to participate in a pilot program selling seven-day or annual entrance passes online.
 To buy your pass online, go to www.yourpassnow.com.

 EVERY KID IN A PARK To help engage and create our next generation of park visitors, supporters and advocates, the Obama Administration, in partnership with the Federal Land Management agencies, launched the Every Kid in a Park initiative.
-The immediate goal is to provide an opportunity for each and every 4th grade student across the country to experience their federal public lands and waters in person.
+The immediate goal is to provide an opportunity for each and every fourth grade student across the country to experience their federal public lands and waters in person.
 All kids in the fourth grade have access to their own Every Kid in a Park pass at Everykidinapark.gov.
 This pass admits the pass owner and any accompanying passengers in a private noncommercial vehicle to the park.
 You can obtain the pass by visiting everykidinapark.gov and you must print it and present it at the park.
-The Every Kid in a Park pass is valid until August 31, 2017.
-WEATHER Acadia's coastal location makes for ever-changing weather patterns, including days of brilliant sunshine and occasional mornings when the island is wrapped in a soft blanket of fog.
-Acadia's proximity to water also takes the edge off the summer heat and the winter chill.
-During July and August, high temperatures usually range between 70 and 80°F, often accompanied by a sea breeze.
-In spring and fall, expect highs in the 50s and 60s.
-In November, the winter season sets in and persists through March, when daytime temperatures hover in the 30s and may dip to zero at night.
-Always be prepared for changes in weather and dress in layers.
-PARK HEADQUARTERS AND VISITOR CENTERS Acadia National Park Headquarters is located on Route 233, not far from the northern end of Eagle Lake.
-During the offseason, it serves as the park's visitor center.
-During the summer season, there are two visitor centers at Acadia.
-The NPS runs Hulls Cove Visitor Center, located just off Route 3 at the start of the Park Loop Road.
-It is open daily from April 15-June 17, from 8:30 a.m. to 4:30 p.m.; June 18-September 23, from 8 a.m. to 6 p.m.; and September 23-October 31, from 8:30 a.m. to 4:30 p.m.
-This two-story, graniteand-shingle building houses an auditorium, bookshop, information booths and restrooms.
-Visitor passes are also sold here.
-At Hulls Cove, you can watch a 15-minute orientation program about the natural and cultural history of Acadia, which is shown every 30 minutes.
-Shop for books, maps and posters, and then sign up for programs like birdwatching or tidepool walks.
-A full schedule of ranger-led activities, including children's programs, is available to help you plan your stay.
-The Thompson Island Information Center, located at the entrance to Mount Desert Island on Route 3, is jointly run by the NPS and local chambers of commerce.
-The center provides lodging and dining details for all the island communities as well as park information.
-Visitor passes are sold here.
-It is open daily from May 10 through Columbus Day; hours vary.
+The Every Kid in a Park pass is valid until August 31, 2019.
+WEATHER Acadia's coastal location makes for ever-changing weather patterns, including days of brilliant sunshine and occasional